 CAAHEP Approved Polysomnographic Programs

-Students enrolled in a Commission on Accreditation of Allied Health Education Programs (CAAHEP) approved polysomnography technology education program are eligible to take the exam within two months of graduation or successful completion of the program.
+Students enrolled in a Commission on Accreditation of Allied Health Education Programs (CAAHEP) approved polysomnography technology education program are eligible for approval for the exam within two months of graduation or successful completion of the program.
+Their approval to test will begin on the date of their graduation.
 CAAHEP approves both stand-alone Polysomnographic Technology programs and add-on Polysomnographic Technology programs as part of a Neurodiagnostic Technology education tract.
 More details are located at www.caahep.org.

 Commission on Accreditation for Respiratory Care (CoARC)

 The BRPT eligibility requirements allow for students enrolled in a Commission on Accreditation for Respiratory Care (CoARC) approved program with a Polysomnography add-on to become eligible to take the exam within two months of graduation or successful completion of the program.
 For more information on CoARC, visit www.coarc.com/accredited_programs.htm.
 LIVE LINK